Installation

 Pre-compiled Binaries

-Pre-compiled binary wheels of the latest python-rtmidi version for Windows and macOS / OS X are available on PyPI for several major Python versions.
-If you install python-rtmidi via pip (see above), these wheels will be selected by pip automatically, if you have a compatible Python and Windows or macOS version.
+Pre-compiled binary wheels of the latest python-rtmidi version for Windows, macOS and Linux are available on PyPI for all supported Python versions.
+If you install python-rtmidi via pip (see above), these wheels will be selected by pip automatically, if you have a compatible Python and OS version and processor architecture.

 From Source

 To compile python-rtmidi from source and install it manually without pip, you can either download a source distribution archive or check out the sources from the Git repository.
+While the steps to get the sources differ, the actual compilation and installation steps consist of the same commands in both cases.

-meson setup --prefix=/usr --buildtype=plain builddir
+meson setup --prefix=/usr -Dbuildtype=plain builddir

 meson compile -C builddir